PhantomAppDevelopment/socialmedia-as3/twitter/README.md

 We start listening for a LocationChange event (every time the web browser changes its web page) once a web page contaings the oauth_verifier parameter we dispose the StageWebView and extract the parameter to a variable.

-Now we are going to exchange the oauth_verifier for an access_token.
+Then we called the oauth_accessToken method with our verifier as its parameter.
+Now we're going to listen for the response which will return the access_token.

 ```actionscript
 private function tokenComplete(event:TwitterRequestEvent):void